 A multitude of tiny treasures spread about a room may seem homey, but the overall effect is usually unfocused rather than appealing.

 Instead, group items that have a similar texture, shape, or theme together on shelves, on a coffee table or end table, atop the armoire - and leave a hand's breadth or more of space between each grouping for maximum effect.

 Consider your plant placement.
 If you've stashed that lovely ficus or palm tree in the corner, bring it out!

 Ideally, plants should enhance something nearby, such as a chair or a lamp, instead of looking like an afterthought.

-If your room is dark, here's a simple way to lighten it up: Buy a trio of inexpensive mirrors, and add ornate or interesting frames.
+If your room is dark, here's a simple way to lighten it up: Purchase a trio of inexpensive ready-made mirrors, and add ornate or interesting frames.

 The frames should have a common element, such as a similar shape, finish, or theme: If you're going Victorian, choose a trio of similarly ornate, perhaps gilded, frames; if you're after an Art Deco feel, three floral motifs will work nicely together.

-Finally, take a tip from interior designers themselves: Any room quickly becomes both brighter and more inviting when you add a cozy throw blanket, a sparkling crystal vase or sculpture, or a polished brass or gilded picture frame.
+Finally, take a tip from home-design magazines and designers themselves: Any room quickly becomes both brighter and more inviting when you add a cozy throw blanket, a sparkling crystal vase or sculpture, or a polished brass or gilded picture frame.

-By adding a few of these, and by making the most of what you already have inside the room, you can easily give your home professional design polish.
+By adding a few of these, and by making the most of what you already have inside the room, you can give your living room decorating professional design polish.